-This DIY dryer repair guide has step-by-step instructions for replacing a dryer drive belt.
+This DIY dryer repair guide has step-by-step instructions for replacing a broken dryer belt.
 The dryer drive belt turns the dryer drum when the drive motor turns.
 If the drive belt breaks, the motor runs, but the drum won't move.
 You can easily check whether the drive belt is broken by lifting the top and inspecting the belt.
-Replace a broken or damaged drive belt with the manufacturer-approved replacement part.
+Replace a damaged or broken drive belt with the manufacturer-approved dryer part.

-The video below shows a gas dryer, but the repair steps are the same for electric dryers.
-This repair procedure covers Kenmore, Whirlpool, Maytag, Amana, Roper, Crosley and Estate dryers with a lint screen housing located in the top cabinet panel.
+The video below shows how to replace a broken drive belt in a gas dryer, but the repair steps are the same for electric dryers.
+This repair procedure covers Kenmore, Whirlpool, Maytag, Amana, Roper, Crosley and Estate dryers with a lint screen housing located in the top dryer panel.

 This video explains how to replace a drive belt on a dryer.

 Unplug the dryer.
 If it's a gas dryer, shut off the gas.

 Wear work gloves to protect your hands.